rajyraman/Power-Fx-.NET-Interactive/README.md

 PowerFx Kernel for .NET Interactive Notebook
 =====================================

-This is a kernel to help people learn [Power Fx](https://github.com/microsoft/Power-Fx).
+This is a kernel for [.NET Interactive Notebooks](https://github.com/dotnet/interactive) to help people learn [Power Fx](https://github.com/microsoft/Power-Fx).

 ## Install .NET and Tools